woojiahao/woojiahao.github.io-archive/about.md

    I am using the [OpenStax textbook](https://openstax.org/details/books/algebra-and-trigonometry) to learn this subject.

-2. **Haskell**
+2. **Struture and Interpretation of Computer Programs**

-   I have always been fascinated by functional programming and the server I'm in often promotes Haskell as an amazing language.
-So I decided to try it out and so far I'm enjoying it.
-Once I've moved into the meatier parts of Haskell, I'll begin blogging about my experiences with the language.
+   I have always been put off by this book due to its high level of technicality but this holiday, I really wanted to try something new and so I decided to pick it up and give it a read.
+Currently, I'm enjoying it and really starting to put together the pieces of the book.

-   I am using the [Haskell book](http://haskellbook.com) to learn Haskell.

-3. **Design patterns**

-   Whilst I've programmed for quite a while now, my programs aren't always nicely organised and this has caused some trouble when attempting to refactor pieces of code.
-As such, design patterns are, in my eyes, crucial for organising your program.

-   I am using the [Head First Design Patterns](https://www.amazon.com/Head-First-Design-Patterns-Brain-Friendly/dp/0596007124) book to pick up design patterns.
-I also have a repository for my notes on whatever I've been learning, which you can find [here.](https://github.com/woojiahao/design-patterns)

-   I have completed the book and I'm now settling down to finish my notes for the remaining design patterns.
+   The book can be found [here.](https://web.mit.edu/alexmv/6.037/sicp.pdf)

 ## Hobbies
 When I'm not programming, I can be seen running or hanging out with friends.
 I also love reading and have been using my